|Maximum allowance for the 2022 to 2023 academic year||Maximum allowance for the 2023 to 2024 academic year|

 - On your main application for student finance, fill in the section for applying for a Parents’ Learning Allowance.
 Student Finance England will write to you to ask for more evidence to support your application if they need it.

 - Student Finance England will send you a letter telling you how much student finance you’re able to get, including any Parents’ Learning Allowance.

 - Student Finance England will pay any Parents' Learning Allowance you're entitled to directly into your bank account in three instalments.
 This will usually be at the same time as any other student finance you get.

-When applying for a Parents' Learning Allowance, Student Finance England may ask you to send additional evidence so they can make sure you get all the student finance you're entitled to.
+When applying for a Parents' Learning Allowance, Student Finance England may ask you to provide additional evidence so they can make sure you get all the student finance you're entitled to.

 Evidence of the child's identity:

-- A photocopy of each dependent child's birth certificate, adoption certificate, passport, or certificate of naturalisation.
+- A copy of each dependent child's birth certificate, adoption certificate, passport, or certificate of naturalisation.

 Evidence the child depends on you:

 - A copy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
 This must be in your name and must list each of your dependent children.
 It should be dated no more than one year before the date of application or start of your course, whichever is earlier.